About approved facilities

 Standard for Offshore Facilities Holding and Testing Plants for Planting [PDF, 625 KB]

-The accreditation of offshore facilities is cost-recovered by MPI and requests are prioritised as part of the yearly work programme.
-To request the accreditation of a new offshore facility, complete the appropriate request form.
+MPI cost-recovers when approving offshore facilities and approval requests are prioritised as part of the work programme.
+To request MPI approve a new offshore facility, complete the request form below.

 Request for the Accreditation of an Offshore Plant Facility (Nursery stock) [DOC, 407 KB]